Maximilian118/Automatarr/README.md

 2. `docker-compose pull`
 3. `docker-compose up -d`

-If successful and the application is running a directory named `automatarr` will have been created along side the `docker-compose.yml` file.
-The `automatarr` directory contains the `database` directory where MongoDB stores the local database.
-A `logs` directory will also be created where we can find all logs from the backend.
+If successful and the application is running, a directory named `automatarr` will be created alongside the `docker-compose.yml` file.
+The `automatarr` directory contains a `database` directory where `MongoDB` stores its local database, as well as a `logs` directory where all backend logs are stored.

+`/:/host_fs` exposes your machine's entire filesystem to Automatarr.
+If you're not comfortable with this, that's absolutely fine — simply omit it.
+However, this means Automatarr will not have access to, and therefore cannot manipulate, content outside of what is achievable through API requests.